da raid z0ne

 Supporter —

-The raid party's Supporter has four (4) Substitutions, unlike the other roles, who have only one (1).
-This positions them as the party's primary line of defense against random chance, and it will be spending much of their time using utility actions to weaken or disrupt the Boss.
+The raid party's Supporter has three (3) Substitutions, unlike the other roles, who have only one (1).
+This positions them as the party's primary line of defense against the Boss's setup and disruptive moves, and it will be spending much of their time using utility actions to weaken or disrupt the Boss.

 Aggressor —